civol/HDLRuby/README.md

 hdr_hdr
 ```

-* Generate and output in the working directory the Verilog HDL RTL of the compiled module:
+* Generate and output in the working directory the Verilog HDL RTL of the compiled module (the result will be saved in the directory `HDLRubyWorkspace`):

 ```ruby
 hdr_verilog
 ```

-* Generate and output in the working directory the Verilog HDL RTL of the compiled module:
+* Generate and output in the working directory the Verilog HDL RTL of the compiled module (the result will be saved in the directory `HDLRubyWorkspace`):

 ```ruby
 hdr_vhdl